SWE-fficiency: Can Language Models Optimize Real-World Repositories on Real Workloads?: Experiments and Results

 \subsection{Overall Performance}

-\paragraph{Leading agents struggle on \textsc{SWE-fficiency}.} Across all agents, we observe that LM agents struggle to achieve more than 0.15$\times$ of expert level performance.
-Table \ref{tab:agent_results} summarizes speedup ratio performance of leading software-engineering agents on \textsc{SWE-fficiency}.
+\paragraph{Leading agents struggle on \textsc{SWE-fficiency}.} Across all agents, we observe that LM agents struggle to achieve more than 0.23$\times$ of expert level performance.
+Table \ref{tab:agent_results_breakdown} summarizes speedup ratio performance of leading software-engineering agents on \textsc{SWE-fficiency}.
 We see a substantial capability transfer gap: \textsc{GPT-5 Mini (OpenHands)} achieved 0.019$\times$ of expert speedup, while the same system scored 62.6\% on SWE-bench Verified.
 This indicates that current agents, while successful on issue-resolution and bug-fix tasks, currently do not immediately transfer to efficiency-oriented program changes, showing substantial headroom for improvement.

 \paragraph{Agents often introduce bugs during optimization.} LM agents often propose edits that cause repository unit tests to newly fail, invalidating any optimizations made.
-Table \ref{tab:agent_results_selected_expanded} unpacks agent performance across different unit test and performance outcomes: even when patches are functionally correct, the majority of edits are still slower than the expert.
+Table \ref{tab:agent_results_breakdown} unpacks agent performance across different unit test and performance outcomes: even when patches are functionally correct, the majority of edits are still slower than the expert.
 Strikingly, with the exceptions of \textsc{GPT-5}, \textsc{Claude 4.1 Opus}, and \textsc{Claude 4.5 Sonnet}, fewer than a quarter of solutions are both correct and outperform expert-level speedups.

 \paragraph{Strong on easy wins, weak on harder speedups.} We identify three measures of task difficulty: (1) \emph{pre-edit workload runtime} (longer duration workloads likely require more algorithmic insight); (2) \emph{gold patch length} (harder instances require editing more lines); and (3) \emph{the speedup factor} that the expert edit achieves (instance is harder if expert speedup is larger).
 Figure \ref{fig:scaling_speedup_trends_buckets} shows a breakdown of benchmark performance in relation to these task difficulty measures.
 Across all three measures of task complexity, LMs are able to match expert performance on lower-complexity tasks.
 However, LMs struggle to solve tasks with longer duration workloads or larger feasible speedup opportunities.
+Interestingly, benchmark performance is largely unchanged as expert patch size increases, suggesting that core under-performance comes from reasoning about where to intervene, and not how large the intervention is.

 \paragraph{Function-level mislocalization severely limits LM performance.} Much of LM underperformance appears to stem from \emph{failing to optimize the same functions as the expert}.
 If we view expert (gold) speedup as ``mass" distributed over edited files and functions, Figure \ref{fig:missed_speedup_breakdown} shows that over \emph{68\% of expert gains occur in functions the LM never edits}.
 Although LM and expert modify the same files over 55\% of the time, they miss the functions carrying most of the expert’s speedup.
 Likewise, Figure~\ref{fig:flame_graph} visualizes a function-level breakdown where the LM makes an attempted optimization in a deeper function and fails to match the expert’s improvement.
 For more details, see Appendix~\ref{appendix:file_level_mislocalization_study}.